routine88/VS-CLONE/docs/GRAPHICS_ENGINE.md

 ## Validation
 Unit tests exercise animation selection, placeholder resolution, and integration with the interactive prototype, demonstrating the intended behaviours and providing a safety net for future changes.

+### Asset validation check
+Run `pytest tests/test_graphics_assets_validation.py` to confirm that every entry in `assets/graphics_assets/manifest.json` has a matching texture with the expected dimensions.
+The test wraps `SpriteAssetManifest.validate_assets(Path("assets/graphics_assets"))` and fails if any warnings are emitted so issues are surfaced early to content teams.

+If you are working without the optional art pack, set `VS_SKIP_OPTIONAL_ART_PACK_VALIDATION=1` in your environment to skip the check temporarily.
+Re-enable the test once the pack is available so regression coverage remains intact.

 ## 2D asset requirements
 The following assets should be delivered into an upcoming `assets/graphics_assets` directory.
 Keep pivots consistent so the prototype and runtime bridge align on positioning.
 Placeholder entries in source control are recorded as `.texture.json` descriptors to avoid binary blobs in the repository.